fickryiman/blog-app/README.md

     </p>

 - Project 2: Validations and Model specs.
+  - Add the following validations:
+    - For the User model:
+      - Name must not be blank.
+      - PostsCounter must be an integer greater than or equal to zero.
+    - For the Post model:
+      - Title must not be blank.
+      - Title must not exceed 250 characters.
+      - CommentsCounter must be an integer greater than or equal to zero.
+      - LikesCounter must be an integer greater than or equal to zero.
+  - Add unit specs for all of models' methods and validations.

 - Project 3: Processing data in models.
 - Project 4: Controllers.
 - Project 5: Controllers specs.